sage-code/maj/basic.md

 **notes:**

 * Maj language do not have form for "it".
-You can use "he" to talk about a thing or a person;
+You can use "hi" to talk about a thing or a person;
-* Pronoun "you" is the plural form of previous "thou", that was singular but is no longer used;
+* Pronoun "y'all" is the plural form of previous "thou", that was replaced by "you";
 * In some Eglish dialects y'all is a thing, but you is already plural, so y'all is redundant;
+* In English objective case is also using you so Objective can not be translated in English;

 ## Time of Verbs